Balcora-Gate/hw-data-compiler/README.md

 # hw-data-compiler

-Real simple tool for compiling extracted mod data.
+Real simple tool for compiling extracted mod data into JSON format.
 Point the script to the root of the mod, specify entity types to compile, watch it go.

 <p align="center"><img src="https://i.imgur.com/uMvwk6r.png" alt="BALCORA" /></p>